brunomsantiago/mip_python/readme.md

 But with no issues so far, I plan to continue using this method of copying all properties, as it is akin to updating the original file with Python.

 The code snippet below ([mip_openpyxl.py](https://github.com/brunomsantiago/mip_python/blob/main/mip_openpyxl.py)) demonstrates how to use `openpyxl` to copy the custom properties from a MIP labeled file to a new spreadsheet.

- copying all properties, as it is akin to updating the file from its original source with Python

 ```Python
 import openpyxl